Migration Studies and New Societies

 It is therefore expected that students will spend at least one of the four semesters at each of the partner universities.
 The University of Milan dedicates special services, including front office services, for the students attending the international programs, such as the Master's Degree in Migration Studies and New Societies (International Mobility and Promotion Office; Front office Erasmus Desks in different areas).
 Highly qualified administrative staff, with specific expertise both on disciplinary areas and on individual mobility programs and initiatives, may help students in dealing with all the issues related to student-mobility.

 As already told, then, the course provides for the achievement of a Joint Degree.
-At the end of their studies, the students will obtain a single diploma for the three universities, which will indicate, for each country, the reference degree class (for Italy the LM-90 - Studi europei).
+At the end of their studies, the students will obtain a single diploma for the three universities, which will indicate, for each country, the reference degree class (for Italy the LM-90 - Studi europei) for the Charles University: Master's Degree in Social Sciences; for the University of Warsaw: Master's Degree in Artes Liberales).

 - meet specific curricular requirements;